 If you ask John how he stays on top of everything, he'll tell you a little about a laptop he received from PCs for People.
 "For me, it was just knowing that I could save time," said John when asked why he decided to buy the laptop.

 Even though John seems like an expert managing everything with his laptop, he wasn't always this tech savvy.
 In fact, he had reservations about using the new technology.
 His digital literacy was limited before he bought the laptop.
 It wasn't until he stumbled upon a flier at his local post office that he considered buying a laptop.

 PCs for People is now activating all Clear modems, even if they were not purchased from us.
 To have your Clear modem activated by us, stop by our St. Paul office.
 PCs for People recipients need to bring in the modem plus payment for the time needed to add on for the device .
 If you’re not a PCs for People recipient, bring in proof of eligibility (go to the recipient eligibility section of the website), a photo ID, the modem, and 40 dollars to activate your device for three months.

-In 2013 PCs for People received a grant from the Otto Bremer Foundation to support digital inclusion through the PCs for Kids program. $170,00 was awarded to pay for the distribution of 2,400 computers to low-income families with school-aged children in 22 communities across Minnesota, North Dakota, and Wisconsin.
+PCs for People has received a grant from the Otto Bremer Foundation to support digital inclusion through our PCs for Kids program. $170,000 has been awarded to pay for the distribution of 2,400 computers to low-income families with school-aged children in 22 communities across Minnesota, North Dakota, and Wisconsin.